xdmushui/partner-center-sdk/develop/get-customer-agreement-metadata.md

 ## Prerequisites

 - If you are using the Partner Center .NET SDK, version 1.14 or newer is required.
 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md).
-This scenario supports App+User authentication.
+This scenario supports App+User authentication only.

 # [.NET](#tab/dotnet)